tensorflow/tensorflow/tensorflow/docs_src/get_started/estimator.md

 *   `n_classes=3`.
 Three target classes, representing the three Iris species.
 *   `model_dir=/tmp/iris_model`.
 The directory in which TensorFlow will save checkpoint data during model training.
-For more on logging and monitoring with TensorFlow, see @{$monitors$Logging and Monitoring Basics with     tf.contrib.learn}.
+For more on logging and monitoring with TensorFlow, see
+    @{$monitors$Logging and Monitoring Basics with tf.estimator}.

 ## Describe the training input pipeline {#train-input}

-The `tf.contrib.learn` API uses input functions, which create the TensorFlow operations that generate data for the model.
+The `tf.estimator` API uses input functions, which create the TensorFlow operations that generate data for the model.
 In this case, the data is small enough that it can be stored in @{tf.constant$TensorFlow constants}.
 The following code produces the simplest possible input pipeline: